 In February of 2004, I received an e-mail from the wife of one of the men whose name I had removed.
 His remains had been returned and identified, but the identification was disputed.
 She wanted to know why her husband was not on my list.
 To prevent this error from happening again, I downloaded the PMSEA database of all Texans who were unaccounted for at war's end, and added in all the names not on my list.
 Please note that this list includes all persons declared unaccounted for at the end of the war, even the ones who have since been returned.
 It does not, however, include persons killed in the war whose remains were recovered prior to the war's end.
 If a person has been returned, it is is noted on their bio page.

-APRIL 2014: Please note that I am aware that there are issues with most of the bio pages.
+JANUARY 2018: Please note that I there are issues with most of the bio pages.
 I do not know what happened to them, but I am took them down so that I could work on repairing, and uploading, them all.
 I left the hyperlinks to their bios in place, but note that for now, they will direct you to a 'file cannot be found' error page.
 Thank you for your patience.